nondescryptid/nondescryptid/README.md

 Hello!

-I am curious about open access, privacy and making things that reduce drudgery in daily life.
+I am learning how to be better friends with computers.
+Curious about open access & liberating judgments from paywalls, privacy and making things that reduce drudgery in daily life.

-Most of my experience is related to frontend (e.g. React/Vue), but I'm trying to learn more about [question-answering with BERT](https://nondescryptid-streamlit-bert-bert-z4cule.streamlitapp.com/) at the moment.
 ```
                     _
                   _(_)_                          wWWWw   _